Blazored/Modal/docs/docs/getting-started.md

 ### Displaying a modal

-In order to show a modal, you need to define a cascading parameter on the component that will invoke the modal:
+In order to display a modal, you must define a cascading parameter on the component that will invoke the modal:

 ```csharp
 [CascadingParameter] public IModalService Modal { get; set; } = default!;
 ```

 Once you have the cascading parameter setup, you can call the `Show` method on the `IModalService` passing in the title for the modal and the type of the component you want the modal to display.
-For example, if you have a component called `Movies` that you want to display in a modal from the `Index` component on a button click.
+For example, if you have a component called `Movies` that you want to display in a modal from the `Home` component on a button click.

 ```html
 @page "/"